LachlanSneddon/mm_rainfall_exercise/docs/readme.txt

 	possible albiet extremely unlikely in Pennsylvania.
 Any buffer added to the record would be pure speculation and scientifically unsound.

+	IO scripts could changed to remove/ignore data and time values that are not sensible but I decided on throwing exceptions and exiting as any operator of the script should be informed of invalid data.
+A compromise would be to catch the exception and print the issue, but an operator may not check the error log if they get an output csv.

+	I considered adding argument inputs to give the user more control of how the script runs (such as choosing output names/directories) but decided that simplicity is more useful, and adding unnecessary parameters would decrease usability.

+	The given data had a few limitations that made it unideal for testing functionality properly.
+Every record was recorded at 12:00am and was seperated by at least a day.
+	This meant that there was no hourly running totals to deaccumulate and any peak thirty minute would simply be the peak record.
+The data_generation script generated realistic data that created a running total if

 	All data manipulation is input independent.
 To run an SQL database or API, create an IO script to convert the chosen data into a list of tuples and to convert the tuples back for the output.
 A the 'main' file can be edited to run other input types with if statements and arguments.